 In 2018 Stephanie became one of the founders and the vice president of ArdorCare.
 A heath care company working to develop a new platform for in home healthcare saving families money and paying care workers more.
 ArdorCare aims to take a lot of pressure off of families in Canada with the aging population swell.

 Stephanie ran for city council in Vancouver’s 2018 election.
 She has been working behind the scenes to foster community, art and business in Vancouver for so long she decided it was time to step up, to do her civic duty and put her name in the ring by running with the YES Vancouver party

-Amongst her many other projects she is an account manager with Yee Marketing setting companies up with WeChat bridging the gap between the new Chinese community and the established Vancouver community while providing an economic edge.
-She continues to work with local business and designers to help them get their startups off the ground, to launch their first collection or company.
+Amongst her many other projects she continues to work with local business and designers to help them get their startups off the ground, to launch their first collection or company.
 As the designer of a collection for SHINE on Sept 22nd in Vancouver she helped raise money for mental illness.
 Her art was be featured in Granville Island’s Textile Symposium in 2018 and did a custom collection of hand made lingerie for a fashion show with Porsche on November 23rd 2018, just a few of her most recent events.
 Stephanie has styled and sewn custom costume for many prominent members of Vancouver from pop stars to politicians.
 Her art and clothing has appeared in many local TV shows, movies and magazines.
-She is a member of the executive committee of the Granville Island Community and Business Association, a board member of the Canadian Club, a member of the University Womens Club and works hard to foster inclusivity and community where ever she goes.
+She is a member of the executive committee of the Granville Island Community and Business Association, a board member of the Canadian Club, a member of the University Womens Club, a mentor for YELL and works hard to foster inclusivity and community where ever she goes.